serenorg/seren-llm-council/README.md

 - **Complex reasoning**: The query requires nuanced analysis that benefits from multiple approaches
 - **Catching hallucinations**: You've been burned by confidently-wrong single-model outputs

+**Built for AI agents.** Any MCP-enabled agent (Claude Code, Cursor, custom agents) can call the council as a tool.
+When your agent encounters a question where being wrong is costly, delegate to the council.
+The $0.75 flat fee is predictable—agents can budget for it.

 Think of it as the difference between asking one person vs. convening an expert panel.

 ## Usage